If you recently moved to Canada, you may need to file a Canadian tax return. You must file if:

-- You need to pay tax for the year
+- You owe tax for the year

 - You want to claim a refund